 - Reporting Unanticipated Adverse Device Effects

-When safety-related events and unanticipated problems are reported according to these requirements, the awardee should also notify NIDCR, using the procedures specified in the clinical protocol.
+When safety-related events and unanticipated problems are reported according to these requirements, the recipient should also notify NIDCR, using the procedures specified in the clinical protocol.

-Consistent with Federal regulations, clinical research involving the use in humans of investigational therapeutics, vaccines, or other medical interventions (including licensed products and devices for a purpose other than that for which they were licensed) under a research protocol must be performed under a Food and Drug Administration (FDA) Investigational New Drug application (IND) or Investigational Device Exemption (IDE).
+Consistent with Federal regulations, clinical research involving the use in humans of investigational therapeutics or other medical interventions (including licensed products for a purpose other than that for which they were licensed) under a research protocol must be performed under an FDA Investigational New Drug application (IND) or Investigational Device Exemption (IDE).
 Exceptions must be granted in writing by the FDA.

 The FDA requires that the investigator wait at least 30 days from the FDA receipt of an initial IND or IDE application for the IND/IDE to be in effect before initiating a clinical trial.